Conditions Sickle Cell Anemia

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a physician who specializes in hematology (blood conditions) or other medical resources in your community.
 A team of specialists can work with your child and family to create an individualized treatment plan.

 Because sickle cell anemia is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for sickle cell anemia, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
 The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 In stories, many families refer to their condition as sickle cell disease.
 This is another name for sickle cell anemia.

 Danyella was diagnosed with sickle cell anemia through Minnesota’s newborn screening program.
 With the care of a local sickle cell clinic and her parents’ efforts, Danyella is staying healthy.
 Read her story.

-Stacey has three children with sickle cell anemia.
-Even though life is challenging for her family, Stacey says her children are joyful and can “be anything they want to be.”
+Stacy has three children with sickle cell anemia.
+Even though life is challenging for her family, Stacy says her children are joyful and can “be anything they want to be.”
 Watch their story.